hashicorp/terraform-website/content/source/docs/enterprise/workspaces/settings.html.md

 - [Creating Workspaces](./creating.html) for more details about selecting a VCS repository.
 - [Connecting VCS Providers to Terraform Enterprise](../vcs/index.html) for more details about configuring VCS integrations.

+-> **API:** If you need to change VCS connections for many workspaces at once, consider automating the changes with the [Update a Workspace endpoint](../api/workspaces.html#update-a-workspace).
+This is most common when moving a VCS server, or when a vendor deprecates an older API version.

 ### VCS Branch

 Which branch of the repository to use.
 If left blank, TFE will use the repository's default branch.